Are the best keynote speakers funny?

 Positive Emotional Association

-A funny and enjoyable presentation creates positive associations with the subject matter, encouraging further exploration and action.
-This is particularly important with a younger audience.
+A funny and enjoyable presentation generates positive associations with the subject matter, encouraging further exploration and action.
+This approach is particularly impactful with younger audiences who may respond more enthusiastically to light-hearted and engaging presentations.